Multi-Winner Voting with Approval Preferences: Committee Monotonicity

 \begin{definition} A resolute ABC rule $\calR$ is \emph{committee monotone} if for all election instances $(A,k)$ it holds that $W \subseteq W'$, where $W$ is the single winning committee in $\calR(A,k)$, and $W'$ is the single winning committee in $\calR(A,k+1)$. \end{definition}

-To see why committee monotonicity can be an essential requirement in applications, consider the following situation: a group can jointly acquire $k$ items and uses an ABC rule to fairly select those.
-Once these $k$ items are ordered, it turns out that one additional item can be afforded.
+To see why committee monotonicity can be an essential requirement in some applications, consider the following situation.
+A group can jointly acquire $k$ items and uses an ABC rule to fairly select those.
+Once these $k$ items are purchased, it turns out that one additional item can be afforded.
 If the used ABC rule is committee monotone, it is clear which item to acquire next.
-If the rule, however, is not committee monotone, then the selection for $k+1$ items might include none of the already ordered items, a useless recommendation.
+However, if the rule is not committee monotone, then the selection for $k+1$ items might contain several items that were not contained in the selection of $k$ items, a useless recommendation.

 Another example is a hiring process where it is not determined up-front how many candidates are to be hired.
 Here it is useful that a committee monotone rule actually produces a \emph{ranking} of candidates: which one should be hired if only one position is available, which one if a second position is to be filled, etc. This connection between committee monotone ABC rules and rankings has been explored in-depth by \citet{proprank}.